abhiknmiet/SogetiAutomation/README.md

 1. Import the project as Maven project in Eclipse IDE.

-   Go to File-->Import-->Maven-->Existing Maven Project-->Select the unzipped project from system-->Do next -->next-->Finish.
+   1st Way:Go to File-->Import-->Maven-->Existing Maven Project-->Select the unzipped project from system-->Do next -->next-->Finish.

+   2nd Way to Import Project:Go to File-->Import-->Git-->Projects from Git-->Clone URI-->Put github url-->no user and password-->Next->Finish.

    It will finish importing and Building the Maven project in 1-2 minute time.